posted August 30, 2021

 Back to my brisket thoughts, I wanted a super tender fall apart brisket and I wanted bacon.
 I knew there had to be a solid way to combine my two desires in a ridiculously flavorful way.
 And guess what?
 I couldn’t find one.
-So I decided to create the ultimate Bacon/Brisket combo!
+So I decided to create the ultimate bacon/brisket combo!

 This recipe, specifically, represents a big turning point in my cooking career where I went from following or adapting other people’s recipes to stepping out and creating my own.
-I used it to enter a national competition (where it ranked in the top 8 out of thousands of entries), it is the first recipe I ever cooked on TV, and when I entered the video into a CreateTV contest I came in second place!
+I used it to enter a national competition (where it ranked in the top 8 out of thousands of entries).
+It is the first recipe I ever cooked on TV, and when I entered the video into a CreateTV contest I came in second place!

 All those years ago, I wouldn’t have thought food blogging and living the BBQ life would even be something I was doing but I’m so glad I got the encouragement to get my butt outside and turn on my grill!
 So, enough of my sentimental explanation about my attachment to this particular recipe.
-Let’s talk about to how to get it done!
+Let’s talk about how to get it done!

 And Boom!
 Drunk Brisket with Bacon BBQ Sauce and the invitation from your guests to be the official food cooker person for all events hereto-forth.

-- 4-6 lb beef brisket
+- 1 4-6 pound beef brisket

 - 2 teaspoons kosher salt